antoineboquet/greek-conversion/docs/information-loss.md

 - Unicode punctuation aliases become the canonical punctuation for the target;
 - equivalent combining-mark order and duplicate recognized marks converge;
 - Beta Code aliases, case placement, and mark order converge.

+ASCII letter case in Beta Code is presentation only and does not enter the canonical document.
+An asterisk is the sole uppercase marker.
+Consequently, `A` and `a` both represent lowercase alpha, while `*A` and `*a` both represent uppercase alpha.

 Unrecognized characters, including unrecognized combining marks, remain literals and are preserved.